pkarsy/sshportfw/README.md

 ```

 ## STEP 2.
 Configuring
-On first run the program creates the file  ~/.congig/sshportfw/forwardings.json.
+The program is looking for the file  ~/.congig/sshportfw/forwardings.json.
+It does not try to create it by itself.
 You can add entries for your devices in this file.

-A sample config looks like this:
+A sample config looks like this: (You can copy-paste it and edit)

 ```json
 [